wc99man/CSCE-470-movies/README.md

 To run 470.py (Clean/filters data and generates dictionary with movie name and its attributes):
 - Install python3
 - Install pandas: 'pip3 install pandas'
+- Make sure you are able to import math
+- Download

 We currently plan on using an altered version of KNN classification system to provide movie recommendations.